wincent/presentation-template/README.md

 ## Usage:

-1. make sure the prerequisites are in place
+1. Make sure the prerequisites are in place

         git submodule update --init
         bundle

-1. edit the `index.haml` file to taste, then build
+1. Edit the `index.haml` file to taste
+1. Build

         bundle exec rake